NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 3 - DOCKERIZING AND LOAD BALANCING/README.md

 Before deploying we should protect sensitive variables in Settigns.py, Hide secret key and database Configuration, Password management and protect private confidential presonal data in Django.
-First we start by installing $\color{green}{python decouple}$ , we create dot env file in same folder and take all sensitive variables and past on .env file
+First we start by installing python $\color{green}{decouple}$ , we create dot env file in same folder and take all sensitive variables and past on .env file

 ### Installing Docker on ubutntu